Maybe it’s not so much what you’re called to, but whom you’re called to.

 At the beginning of the class, my professor Paul Stevens pointed out the obvious — but completely overlooked — fact that a calling, before it does anything else, implies a caller.

 Theologian Klaus Bockmuehl describes Christian calling as a wedding cake, meaning it has layers with different flavours.
-At the bottom is our calling to be human, to embrace the Image of God by participating in creation and relationships.
-The next layer is the calling to be Christian, to imitate Christ and become part of His body, the church.
+At the bottom is our calling to be human, to embrace the image of God by participating in creation and relationships.
+The next layer is the calling to be Christian, to imitate Christ in the power of the Spirit and become part of his body, the Church.
 At the top is the personal calling, the specific voice resounding through the cosmos to your insignificant ears.

 In my quest to understand the distinction between “job” and “vocation,” I decided to conduct my own informal survey.
 I asked 10 people what their job was, and then asked them about their calling.
 Here’s what I found interesting: younger and single people almost always used professional words to talk about their calling, basically repeating their job description but using fancier words.
 The people beyond 30, especially those with kids, were more likely to describe their calling as “father” or “mother” or “spouse” before anything else.
 This reminded me of something Stevens writes about in The Marketplace Ministry Handbook: “A calling is to someone, not to something or somewhere.”
 He’s talking about being called to God, but I think he’s on to something more.